leedy-dev/leedy-dev/README.md

-# Hi there 👋, I'm DY Lee!
+# Hi There 👋, I'm DY Lee!

 ## 🚀 About Me